Wedding Party

 Technology and the Modern MOB

-In 2026, about 36% of couples are using AI for planning.
+In 2026, a growing number of couples are using AI for planning.
 As a tech-savvy MOB, you can leverage these tools to make your duties easier.

 AI Integration